philippeowagner/sample-note-taking-app-ionicframework-angularjs/README.md

 ## Sample note taking app ionic & angularjs

-This is a sample note taking app based on ionic framework.
+This is a sample note taking app based on ionic framework just for demonstrating purposes.

 ### Install Ionic